 What do we want?

-It is absolutely right, indeed vital, that patient safety and individual privacy is at the heart of discussions around how our data is used, as it is after all our data; but there is no-doubt that patient data is central for empowering patients, drug development and the wider health economy.
+It is absolutely right, indeed vital, that patient safety and individual privacy is at the heart of discussions around how our data is used and collected, as it is after all our data; but there is no-doubt that patient data is central for empowering patients, drug development and the wider health economy.
 We need to empower people to be in control of their data so that they can use it to benefit society as a whole.

-The potential offered by Personalised Medicines and Genomic Diagnostics to significantly improve patient outcomes could dramatically accelerate the whole system.
-Indeed the Science and Technology Select Committee recently reported that the value of ‘big data’ to the health sector will already equate £14.4bn by 2017.
-In fact, consultants have found that efficiency savings of between £16bn and £66bn a year could be generated in the NHS if data was deployed properly.
+The potential offered by personalised medicines and genomic diagnostics to significantly improve patient outcomes could dramatically accelerate the whole system.
+Indeed, the Science and Technology Select Committee has previously stated that the value of ‘big data’ to the health sector already equates to £14.4bn.
+In fact analysis has found that efficiency savings of between £16bn and £66bn a year could be generated in the NHS if data was deployed properly.

 However, that requires our health system to modernise, digitise and reform in order to collect, collate and utilise our health data in the right way and for the right reasons.